hafizferoz/hafizferoz/README.md

 - 👋 Hi, I’m @hafizferoz
-- 👀 I’m interested in java and blockchain related projects
+- 👀 I’m interested in java, andriod, angular, ionic springboot and blockchain related projects
 - 🌱 I’m currently researching on andriod/angular ionic projects.
 - 💞️ I’m looking to collaborate on ecommerce projects
 - 📫 YOu can reach me at hafizferoz@gmail.com